anoop-gupt/frontend-engineering-playbook/README.md

 ### Maintainer: Anoop Gupta <img src="https://img.shields.io/twitter/follow/anoop__gupta?label=Anoop%20Gupta&style=social">

 <br/>

+### Dependencies
+Please note that for now, producing a better book is the primary goal.
+All other things being equal, an easier to build book is better than a harder to build book, but, for example, a better illustration that relies on a new tool is better than a worse illustration.

 ###### Built and maintained by our [Steering Committee](#steering-committee) and [Collaborators](#collaborators)
 (Work in progress)